IRCrypt/documentation/ircrypt-protocol.md

 The used cipher may be everything allowed by OpenPGP, nevertheless, it is strongly suggested to use modern and secure ciphers like AES256 or TWOFISH.
-It would be also nice, if the user can choose the used cipher by himself.
+It would be also nice, if the user can choose the used cipher himself.

-Using GPG and the Unix base64 tool e.g. such a message can be generated by using the following command
+Using GPG and the Unix base64 tool such a message e.g. can be generated by using the following command

     echo 'Message' | gpg --symmetric --cipher-algo TWOFISH | base64 -w 0